Verifiable Learning for Robust Tree Ensembles: Related Work

 \section{Related Work}

 We already mentioned that prior work studied the complexity of the robustness verification problem for decision tree ensembles~\cite{KantchelianTJ16,WangZCBH20}.
 This problem was proved to be NP-complete for arbitrary $L_p$-norm attackers, even when restricting the model shape to decision stump ensembles~\cite{Andriushchenko019,WangZCBH20}.
 To the best of our knowledge, we are the first to identify a specific class of decision tree ensembles enabling robustness verification in polynomial time.
 Prior work on robustness verification for decision tree ensembles proposed different techniques, such as exploiting equivalence classes extracted from the tree ensemble~\cite{TornblomN20}, integer linear programming~\cite{KantchelianTJ16}, a reduction to the max clique problem~\cite{ChenZS0BH19}, abstract interpretation~\cite{RanzatoZ20, CalzavaraFL20} and satisfiability modulo theory (SMT) solving~\cite{DevosMD21, EinzigerGSS19, SatoKNO20}.
 Though effective in many cases, these techniques still have to deal with the exponential complexity of the robustness verification problem, so they are bound to fail for large ensembles and complex datasets.
 We experimentally showed that a state-of-the-art verifier like SILVA~\cite{RanzatoZ20} is much less efficient than our verifiable learning approach, supporting verification in polynomial time, and can only compute approximate robustness estimates in practical cases.
 Moreover, our LSE training algorithm produces tree ensembles that are in general more robust than the traditional counterparts as a side-effect of imposing that the thresholds of different trees are sufficiently far away.
-Several papers in the literature discussed new algorithms for training tree ensembles that are robust to evasion attacks~\cite{CalzavaraLTAO20, CalzavaraLT19, ChenZBH19, KantchelianTJ16, Andriushchenko019, VosV21, RanzatoZ21}, but our work is complementary to them.
+Several papers in the literature discussed new algorithms for training tree ensembles that are robust to evasion attacks~\cite{CalzavaraLMO21, CalzavaraLTAO20, CalzavaraLT19, ChenZBH19, KantchelianTJ16, Andriushchenko019, VosV21, RanzatoZ21, GuoTGZ22, VosV22-1, VosV22-2, Chen0JCJ21}, but our work is complementary to them.
 Indeed, our primary goal is not enforcing robustness, which is a byproduct of our training algorithm, but supporting efficient robustness verification of the trained models.
+We also acknowledge that our work solely focuses on the classic definition of robustness, known as \emph{local} robustness in more recent literature discussing global robustness and related properties~\cite{Chen0QLJW21,CalzavaraCLMO22,LeinoWF21}.
+This line of research aims to achieve security verification independently of the choice of a specific test set, enhancing the credibility of security proofs.
+Given that local robustness remains popular and is easier to deal with, we stick to it in this paper and we leave the extension of our framework to global robustness as future work.